Dagon Dogs 2021 Yearly Wrap-Up

 Red Notice

 I would not likely have seen this had someone else not requested we watch it at the time.
 This movie is as safe and Hollywood as it gets.
 It was written by children who are fans of Ryan Reynolds and Dwayne Johnson—based on the various locals featured and the particular style of the film, I think these children probably played the HITMAN games too.
-Reynolds and his signature snark are really dialed up to the max in this movie, to the point that not enough time is given to allow the jokes to land before moving onto the next one.
-Regardless of how clever the quips may be (which most aren’t), the movie and Reynolds ends up being unfunny as a result.
+Reynolds and his signature snark are really dialed up to the max in this movie, to the point that not enough time is given to allow the jokes to land before moving on to the next one.
+Regardless of how clever the quips may be (which most aren’t), the movie and Reynolds end up being unfunny as a result.
 Oh, and there are action scenes and heist stuff that would normally be fun and cool, but it feels pretty stale and hollow with how everything is presented.

 Percy Jackson and the blah blah blah